NoDesk-6BD/6sem2025Main/README.md

     <tr>
         <td>RF03</td>
         <td>View Call Evolution</td>
-        <td>The tool should display a graph showing how the number of calls increases or decreases over time.</td>
+        <td>The tool should display a graph showing how the number of calls in each category increases or decreases over time.</td>
     </tr>
     <tr>
         <td>RF04</td>